lslezak/blog/_posts/2016-06-06-overcommit.md

 ![Overcommit screencast](/images/overcommit_screencast.gif)

 It looks nice, isn't it?
+(If you like the git status in the bash prompt check this [older post](
+{% post_url 2015-02-09-git-status-in-bash-prompt-bash-git %})).

 ## Conclusion